Professional practice

 Investment treaty disputes

-• Acting as junior counsel in a claim for US$700 million brought by an investor in a national aviation industry, against an Eastern European State, for breach of a bilateral investment treaty.
-Led by Graham Dunning KC and Lucas Bastin KC, and being heard before an ICSID tribunal.
+• Acted for the claimant in an ICSID claim for US$700 million brought by an investor in a national aviation industry, against an Eastern European State, for breach of a bilateral investment treaty.
+Led by Graham Dunning KC and Lucas Bastin KC.

-• Instructed as junior counsel in a claim brought by a multi-sector investor in a State of the Caucasus region, under a bilateral investment treaty.
-The claim particularly raises issues relating to excise duties, national competition law, enforcement of revenue law, and the application of most favoured nation provisions to a jurisdictional dispute.
+• Acted for a multi-sector investor in a State of the Caucasus region, in a claim brought under a bilateral investment treaty, concerning excise duties, national competition law, enforcement of revenue law, and the application of most favoured nation provisions to a jurisdictional dispute.
 Led by Sam Wordsworth KC and Lucas Bastin KC.

 • Zaza Okuashvili v The Republic of Georgia, SCC EA 2019/038, Emergency Award on Interim Measures: Junior counsel in a successful application to the SCC for emergency interim measures.
 An interim injunction was granted by the emergency arbitrator, in respect of a forthcoming BIT claim concerning the alleged expropriation of assets by compulsory sale in satisfaction of a tax liability.